osrf/gazebo_tutorials/model_editor/tutorial.md

 As an exercise, let's build a simple car and save it.
 The car will have a box chassis and four cylinder wheels.
-Each wheel will be connected to the chassive with a revolute joint:
+Each wheel will be connected to the chassis with a revolute joint:

 [[file:files/model_editor_car.png|800px]]